New Trampoline Springs – For Extreme Bounce

 2. Recreational steel springs

 These types of trampoline springs are commonly used in 95% of all outdoor trampolines.
 This type is cheaper when compared to the competitive ones and because it is cheaper, it definitely doesn’t last as long.

 When replacing your trampoline mat, it is a good time to inspect springs as well.
-You should try to jump on trampoline and if you notice springs that are over-stretched, loose or have damaged hooks, basically they are not returning to initial position, then they should be replaced immediately, as not only quality of bounce will suffer, but they do pose safety hazard.
+You should try to jump on a trampoline and if you notice springs that are over-stretched, loose, or have damaged hooks, basically they are not returning to their initial position, then they should be replaced immediately, as not only quality of bounce will suffer, but they do pose a safety hazard.

 3. Steel Leaf springs (found on Vuly trampolines)

 4. Composite rods (found on Springfree Inc. trampolines)